-Meat Industry Act (Act no. 12 of 1981) established the Meat Board of Namibia, among other things, to monitor and control imports and exports of livestock, meat and meat products by means of issuing import and export permits and by conducting inspections at border posts.
-In essence this system is not trade restrictive, but is rather meant and works to record and manage trade in livestock, meat and meat products.
+The Meat Industry Act (Act no. 12 of 1981) established the Meat Board of Namibia, among other things, to monitor and control imports and exports of livestock, meat and meat products by means of issuing import and export permits and by conducting inspections at border posts.
+In essence, this system is not trade restrictive, but is rather meant to, and works to record and manage trade in livestock, meat and meat products.
 The application of the Act focuses on the monitoring aspect.
 What is important for the Board is to ensure that health standards are maintained, and if importers do not comply, the Board restricts the import of the product under consideration.
-These are non-tariff barriers, which are perfectly legal within the WTO as well as SACU framework.